julianee-jk/IDAssignment1/README.md

     * "LISTEN NOW" button which links to Music Page
     * About Alex Pall
     * About Andrew Taggart
-    * Added animation for image on scroll
+    * Added Animation for image on scroll
 * **Music Page**
     * Arrow down on background image to scroll down on click
     * Clickable button cards of each Albums
     * Embedded Spotify playlists for Best Of and Remixes
 ### Features to implement
-* Further bug fixes
+* Fix mobile responsiveness for mobile devices
 * Page animations
 * Improve website layout for Internet Explorer
 * Improve website layout for Samsung Galaxy Fold